nathaneltitane/terminal/README.md

 ### Note:

-All termux packages found in this repository are copied and uploaded diirectly from the official Termux GitHub repository.
+All packages available in this repository for Termux are directly sourced and uploaded from the official Termux GitHub repository.

-They are updated on a regular basis and are renamed solely for simpler referencing in the scripts and projects that call them.
+Regular updates are applied, and their names are modified exclusively for ease of reference in the scripts and projects that utilize them.

 ### Uses: